ammarhakim/ammar-simjournal/je/je33/je33-buneman.rst

 solver in Gkeyll.
 This is in preparation for a more complex case in which a magnetic field is also present.
-In the latter case the instability is called "Electron Cyclotron Drift Instability" (ECDI), often conjectured as causing anamalous electron transport observed in Hall-thrusters.
+In the latter case the instability is called "Electron Cyclotron Drift Instability" (ECDI), often conjectured as causing anomalous electron transport observed in Hall-thrusters.

 Ghost Currents